JunZhangNPO/Teaching/Give Feedback.md

 Second, give feedback in a positive way.
 The sandwich model (positive-negative-positive) usually works.
 Additionally, framing matters.
 For example, I received feedback that said, "Your work is creative but needs more clarification."
 This sentence sounds more acceptable than, "What you say is ambiguous."
-A "sandiwch" framework could be helpful:positive-negative-negative.

 Third, give written feedback.
 One professor I work with as a Teaching Assistant provides oral feedback during class and follows up with written feedback via email after class to help students better understand.